 BRETT KAVANAUGH (1965-) - Brett Kavanaugh was born and raised in the Washington, D.C. area.
 He is the only child of Edward and Martha Kavanaugh.
 His father worked as a lobbyist, and his mother served a public school teacher, and later, worked as a prosecutor and judge in Maryland.
 Kavanaugh graduated from Yale University in 1987 and Yale Law School in 1990.
-He was a member of the Yale Law Journal.
-Kavanaugh clerked for two federal appellate court judges, worked in the Solicitor General's office for a year and then clerked for Justice Anthony Kennedy, whose seat he filled upon his confirmation to the Court.
+Kavanaugh clerked for two federal appellate court judges, worked in the Solicitor General's office for a year and then clerked for Justice Anthony Kennedy.

-After his Supreme Court clerkship, Kavanaugh was a lawyer in the office of the independent counsel led by Kenneth Starr investigating President Bill Clinton.
+After his Supreme Court clerkship, Kavanaugh was a lawyer in the office of the independent counsel investigating President Bill Clinton, led by Kenneth Starr.
 Kavanaugh then worked in the private practice of law.
 During the disputed presidential election of 2000, Kavanaugh worked as part of the legal team for George W. Bush.
 After the Court's decision in Bush v.
 Gore (2001) and Bush's inauguration, Kavanaugh served in the Bush White House in several capacities.
 He was confirmed by the Senate after his third nomination by President Bush to the United States Court of Appeals for the District of Columbia Circuit.